DESTRealm/optionally/README.md

 ## Basic Usage

-First, a little warning: Every example in this guide assumes that Optionally has already been included using one of the three methods above.
-Which method you choose doesn't matter; you won't see these examples again, but that doesn't mean they're not needed, and the code will function identically regardless of which method you've chosen.
+First, a little warning: Every example in this guide assumes that Optionally has been included in your project using one of the three methods above.
+Which method you choose doesn't matter; they'll each work the same and apply in precisely the same manner to all of the examples below.
+However, you won't see any code to include optionally from this point forward--it's assumed you've figured that part out!

 To get started, tell Optionally you'd like to handle your command line arguments (we'll deal with options later):